-inve wide leve Income assets Cas ernative investment vehicles generally only available to institutional and other sophisticated estors.
+Term Definition Hedge funds Alternative investment vehicles generally only available to institutional and other sophisticated investors.
 Hedge funds typically have an absolute performance objective.
-They can invest in a e variety of assets and use non-traditional investment techniques (for example, short selling, erage, arbitrage and derivatives). estments where the return is expected to be made up predominantly of interest income. th and cash equivalents and debt securities are usually referred to as income assets.
-Income Cas a550 ets can include derivatives. bon ot securities issued outside New Zealand and Australia, including derivatives on international ids.
-For regulatory and quarterly fund update purposes, all debt securities issued outside v Zealand are classified as 'international fixed interest'. equities incl res listed on stock exchanges (other than New Zealand or Australian stock exchanges), uding derivatives on international shares.
-International shares also include collective estment vehicles which invest in international shares including equity long/short hedge funds.
-Investment Committee The NZ Funds Investment Committee which is a sub-committee of the NZ Funds Board. res listed on stock exchanges which own or invest in property, buildings or land, and ivatives on listed property.
-Net asset value The value of the assets of a Strategy, less any liabilities. and ot securities issued in New Zealand and derivatives on New Zealand bonds.
-For regulatory quarterly fund update purposes, debt securities issued in New Zealand are classified as w Zealand fixed interest'.
-NZ Funds Nev v Zealand Funds Management Limited.
+They can invest in a wide variety of assets and use non-traditional investment techniques (for example, short selling, leverage, arbitrage and derivatives).
+Income assets Investments where the return is expected to be made up predominantly of interest income.
+Cash and cash equivalents and debt securities are usually referred to as income assets.
+Income assets can include derivatives.
+International bonds Debt securities issued outside New Zealand and Australia, including derivatives on international bonds.
+For regulatory and Quarterly Fund Update purposes, all debt securities issued outside New Zealand are classified as 'international fixed interest'.
+International shares/ equities Shares listed on stock exchanges (other than New Zealand or Australian stock exchanges), including derivatives on international shares.
+International shares also include collective investment vehicles which invest in international shares including equity long/short hedge funds.
+Investment Committee The NZ Funds Investment Committee which is a sub-committee of the NZ Funds Board.
+Listed property Shares listed on stock exchanges which own or invest in property, buildings or land, and derivatives on listed property.
+Net asset value The value of the assets of a Strategy, less any liabilities.
+New Zealand bonds Debt securities issued in New Zealand and derivatives on New Zealand bonds.
+For regulatory and Quarterly Fund Update purposes, debt securities issued in New Zealand are classified as 'New Zealand fixed interest'.
+NZ Funds New Zealand Funds Management Limited.
 Scheme NZ Funds Wealth Builder.
-Short position An i investment technique that seeks to profit from a fall in the price of a security. managers held ernal managers selected by NZ Funds who may manage a portfolio of securities directly d by a wholesale trust or an underlying fund in which a wholesale trust invests and includes ivatives on specialist investment managers.
-Supervisor The New Zealand Guardian Trust Company Limited. pe of deposit held at a bank or other financial institution where the money is locked in for a period of time, and can not be withdrawn until the time is up without penalty.
+Short position An investment technique that seeks to profit from a fall in the price of a security.
+Specialist investment managers External managers selected by NZ Funds who may manage a portfolio of securities directly held by a wholesale trust or an underlying fund in which a wholesale trust invests and includes derivatives on specialist investment managers.
+Supervisor The New Zealand Guardian Trust Company Limited.
+Term deposit A type of deposit held at a bank or other financial institution where the money is locked in for a set period of time, and can not be withdrawn until the time is up without penalty.
 Trust Deed The trust deed for the Scheme dated 12 October 2016 (as amended from time to time).